polkadot-js/apps/packages/page-staking/src/md/basic.md

 You can stop nominating at any point in time, using the controller account.
 You can also bond more funds using the stash account.

-The "Account actions" tab show the current state of your account's nominations.
-Validators that you have selected (up to 16) can be in 4 states:
-- Active nominations: The validators selected by the Phragmen algorithm to nominate for this era.
-- Inactive nominations: The active validator list from which the algorithm can select for upcomming eras.
-- Waiting nominations: The validators that are not in the validator set.
-More nominations are required for them to get in.
-- Renomination required: The validators that will never be selected again by the Phragmen algorithm.
-Either because they stopped validating, or because they got slashed while you were one of their nominator.
-If you wish to nominate them again, you need to manually select them again.

 # Validating

 Validators run nodes that author blocks.
 The primary requirement here is the ability to run a node that is available 24/7 and is well-connected to the network.